tylucaskelley/codepad/README.txt

-CodePad, Version 0.9
+CodePad, Version 1.0
 By Ty-Lucas Kelley

 	**LICESNSE**

-	This file is part of CodePad
+	This file is a part of CodePad

 	CodePad is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by